Gethin Jenkins: Wales

 Jenkins made his first appearance for Wales against Romania in 2002.
 In the 2005 Six Nations Championship he was rated one of the greatest influences in Wales' Grand Slam winning side, scoring a memorable try against Ireland.

-In November 2007 Jenkins was asked to captain Wales against South Africa by Welsh temporary coach Nigel Davies.
+In November 2007 Jenkins was asked to captain Wales against South Africa by interim coach Nigel Davies.
 His reign as captain would last just one game as in December Wales hired Warren Gatland as coach who gave the captaincy to Ryan Jones.
 However Jenkins kept his place in the squad solidifying himself as number one choice for the #1 jersey.

 Jenkins captained Wales against Australia on 28 November 2009 following the withdrawal of regular captain Ryan Jones from the squad due to injury.

 Jenkins captained Wales in their last game of the 2013 six nations championship in Cardiff.
 Wales defeated England 30-3 to win the Championship.
 On 30 November 2013 versus Australia Jenkins became the most capped forward for Wales, surpassing Pontypridd and Cardiff team-mate Martyn Williams record of 100 caps.
 On 15 March 2014 versus Scotland he became the most capped player for Wales, overtaking the record of 104 caps held by Stephen Jones.

 Jenkins became the world's most capped prop forward ever on 29 August 2015 versus Ireland, overtaking the record of 119 caps held by Jason Leonard.

-Gethin Jenkins took part in both the 2016 Six Nations and the Wales tour to New Zealand.
+Jenkins took part in both the 2016 Six Nations and the Wales tour to New Zealand.
 Jenkins also captained Wales during the 2016 Autumn internationals.

 British & Irish Lions

 Jenkins was selected for the British & Irish Lions tour to New Zealand in 2005 and played in all three tests.

 On 21 April 2009, Jenkins was named as a member of the British & Irish Lions for the 2009 tour to South Africa.

-In June 2009 Jenkins, Adam Jones and Matthew Rees were selected as the British & Irish Lions front row for the second Test against South Africa.
+In June 2009, Jenkins, Adam Jones, and Matthew Rees were selected as the British & Irish Lions front row for the second Test against South Africa.
 This was the first time an all-Welsh front row was selected for a Lions test match since Billy Williams, Bryn Meredith and Courtney Meredith on the 1955 Lions tour.